Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![K-waves summary](https://i.imgur.com/77Niqak.png)

 By this model, the moment that kicked off ICO bubble must be the launch of Ethereum.
 Ethereum was not the first cryptocurrency, but it was the first ICO to produce astronomical returns, and it would set the foundation for the frenzy that was to come.
 Ethereum launched in 2015, exactly 44 years after the Intel 4004 in 1971.
-If K-waves are meant to be 45-60 years apart, then a crypto revolution plausibly fits neatly into her framework.

 > Why call them revolutions, though?
 Because they go far beyond the powerful set of new industries; they also transform the whole economy by providing a new techno-economic paradigm.